timeax/prisma-to-laravel-migration/README.md

 A generator plugin that translates your **Prisma schema** into Laravel‑ready
 **Database Migrations**, **Eloquent Models**, and **Enum classes**.
-Built in strict TypeScript with fully‑customisable stubs, grouping, and marker‑based updates.
+Built in strict TypeScript with fully‑customisable stubs, grouping, and smart merge updates.

 ---